Mattral/Kolmogorov-Arnold-Networks/Readme.md

 # TensorFlow Implementation of Kolmogorov-Arnold Network (KAN)

+*Update* see [KANX Repo](https://github.com/Mattral/KANX/) for the production grade library implementation.

 ## Why This Repository Exists

 Kolmogorov-Arnold Networks (KANs) are a recent alternative to traditional MLPs that replace fixed node-wise activations with **learnable edge-wise functions**, often parameterized using splines.